mumoshu/helmfile-operator/README.md

 `consumer` is the user of the appliance.
 An `appliance` surface a single U/X to manage the appliance as a whole, so that `consumer` is able to operate on the `appliance`, rather than on underlying K8s resources.

-`appliance-controller` periodically reconcile the k8s cluster so that the appliance keeps running.
+`applier` periodically reconcile the k8s cluster so that the appliance keeps running.
-This project aims to provide (1) generic `appliance-controller` and (2) the framework for building your own `appliance-controller` and `appliance-operator`.
+This project aims to provide (1) generic `applier` and (2) the framework for building your own `applier` and `appliance-operator`.

-`generic-appliance-controller` is the only `appliance-controller` that is maintained in this project.
+`helmfile-applier` is the only `applier` that is maintained in this project. `example-applier` is an example applier that shows how to build your own applier based on `helmfile-applier`.

 `appliance-operator` watches for `Appliance` custom resources so that it can reconcile the k8s cluster to have corresponding `appliance-controller` up and running.